-Results 1–10 of 44 for "Curriculum"X related to "Does TV accurately portray psychology?"
-Refine Your Search Refine Your Search TopicEducation (39)Children (4)Learning & memory (4)Personality (3)HIV & AIDS (2) 6 more... [+] Anxiety (1)Bullying (1)Emotional health (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorNogare, Mario A. (2)Brabeck, Mary (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Engle, T. L. (1) 16 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Rhodes, Nancy (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 44 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 2.Lesson 2: Anxiety Disorders and Somatoform DisordersA lesson plan that includes detailed information on anxiety disorders (OCD, generalized anxiety disorder, phobia and panic disorder) and explaining somatoform disorders.Curriculum 3.Exercise/Discussion TopicsStudents can discuss media violence, personality traits and cognitive theories.Curriculum 4.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 5.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 6.Lesson 3: Research MethodsA lesson covering independent and dependent variables, controls, correlation, surveys and observational method.Curriculum 7.Activity 4.1: StereotypesThis activity illustrates the preconceived attitudes and beliefs held about different groups of people and the relative consistency of those beliefs.Curriculum 8.Activity 1.2: What is Personality?
-A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 9.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum 10.Activity 5.3: Unconditional Positive Regard ExerciseCompare Roger's concepts of the qualities of genuine therapy with the qualities of close friendship or relationship.Curriculum Previous 1 2 3 ...
+Results 1–10 of 49 for "Curriculum"X related to "Does TV accurately portray psychology?"
+Refine Your Search Refine Your Search TopicEducation (43)Personality (5)Children (4)Learning & memory (4)HIV & AIDS (2) 9 more... [+] Testing issues (2)Anxiety (1)Bullying (1)Death & dying (1)Emotional health (1)Schizophrenia (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorNogare, Mario A. (2)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Dollinger, Stephen J. (1)Dwyer, Carol (1) 21 more... [+] Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Watson, David L. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 49 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 2.Exercise/Discussion TopicsStudents can discuss media violence, personality traits and cognitive theories.Curriculum 3.Lesson 2: Anxiety Disorders and Somatoform DisordersA lesson plan that includes detailed information on anxiety disorders (OCD, generalized anxiety disorder, phobia and panic disorder) and explaining somatoform disorders.Curriculum 4.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 5.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 6.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Having choices allows children to feel that they have control or ownership over their own learning.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 7.Lesson 3: Research MethodsA lesson covering independent and dependent variables, controls, correlation, surveys and observational method.Curriculum 8.Activity 4.1: StereotypesThis activity illustrates the preconceived attitudes and beliefs held about different groups of people and the relative consistency of those beliefs.Curriculum 9.Activity 1.2: What is Personality?
+A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 10.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 49 for "Curriculum"X related to "Does TV accurately portray psychology?"